fnparr/docker-actus-rf20/README.md

 # docker-actus-rf20
 ## Overview
-This repository provides materials to build and configure a network of docker containers which can simulate the cash flows of financial contracts defined with the ACTUS standard using different risk scenarios - risk modelling environments.
-The risk scenarios are defined in a risk service which is a separate docker container from the ACTUS server providing the contract type sensitive cashflow simulation logic.
+This repository provides materials to configure and start a network of docker containers which can simulate the cash flows of financial contracts defined with the ACTUS standard using different risk scenarios, i.e. different risk modelling environments.
+The contract type sensitive cashflow simulation logic executes in an actus-server-rf20 docker container; the risk scenario management and handling executes in a separate actus-riskserver-ce docker container.

-The repository includes source and dockerfiles  to build docker images for actus-server and actus-riskserver with rfAPI 2.0 .
-It also has docker compose files defining quickstart configurations for:
+The repository contains docker compose files defining configurations for:
-* a basic ACTUS service configuration - ACTUS service, ACTUS RiskService, MongoDB containers
+* the ACTUS Quickstart network configuration - which includes containers for: actus-server-rf20, actus-riskserver-ce, and mongodb
-* an ACTUS Demonstration configuration - ACTUS service, ACTUS RiskService, MongoDB, Rshiny ACTUS Demo containers
+* an ACTUS Demonstration configuration - which includes an additional container for an actus-rshiny-demo
-* an ACTUS service configured to use an existing MongoDB service - ACTUS service, ACTUS Riskservice containers only

 ## Recommended QUICKSTART ACTUS SERVICE configuration
-For new ACTUS users wanting to deploy and ACTUS contract simulation service quickly and start experimenting with it, it is recommended for an initial network to include:
+* For new ACTUS users wanting to deploy and ACTUS contract simulation service quickly and start experimenting with it, the ACTUS quickstart configuration is recommended.
-*  actus-server-rf20 docker container - with a contract simulation API and contract type specific logic to simulate future cashflows of any contract
-*  actus-riskserver-ce docker container - providing an external community-edition riskservice with a risk entity store api and the risk factor 2.0 interface to provide the actus-server-rf20 risk model observation results
-*  a mongodb docker container providing persistent storage for risk entities created using the risk entity store api to the actus-riskserver-ce

-In this configuration, installing the dockerized mongodb database container to listen on port 27018 will reduce the risk of port collisions with any existing installed mongodb service.
+* The ACTUS demonstration configuration adds an interactive browser based demo showing simulation of contract and sample portfolio, for selected risk environments , together with plots of the generated cashflows.
+It also includes the capability to import and export sample portfolio from spreadsheets on your workstation.

 ## QUICKSTART Deployment of an initial ACTUS SERVICE using Docker Compose - Steps
 ### Prerequisites